 For example, the Gold Delta SkyMiles® Credit Card from American Express offers a welcome bonus of 30,000 miles when you spend $1,000 within the first three months of card membership.

 If you have frequent flyer miles earned through a partner airline, you can transfer miles from your airline card to that program for an added savings on flights.

-For example, Capital One offers 14 airline transfer partner options for Venture and Spark Miles cardholders.
+For example, Capital One offers over 14 airline transfer partner options for Venture and Spark Miles cardholders.
 To see if your card offers transfer partners, log into your online account and review your card’s list of benefits.

 Flying with an airline

 By simply signing up for your favorite airline’s frequent-flyer program, you can earn miles for every flight you take with that airline.
 If you’re already signed up, you may not even realize how many frequent flyer miles you’ve earned.

 Signing up for an airline’s frequent flyer program is easy.
 Normally, all you need to do is input your email and some basic personal information.
 Then, you can start earning frequent flyer miles on every flight using a unique identifier.

 Here are a few of the most popular frequent flyer programs available:

 - Delta SkyMiles®